 Yoga for Posture Correction

 Posture problems stem from long-term habits: using some muscles too much while neglecting others.
-Correcting them isn’t just about “strengthening your core.”
-It’s about teaching your brain and body to agree on what neutral alignment feels like.
-This requires two things:
+Correcting them isn’t just about strengthening the core.
+It’s about teaching the brain and body to recognise and maintain a more balanced position.
+This involves two things:

-Physical rebalancing: strengthening weak muscles, releasing tight ones, and improving mobility.
+Physical rebalancing: strengthening weaker muscles, releasing overactive ones, and improving mobility.

-Motor learning: retraining your nervous system so the correct posture becomes your default.
+Motor learning: retraining the nervous system so better posture becomes more natural over time.

-At first, the process feels awkward.
-You might wobble, shake, or feel clumsy.
-That’s not failure - it’s your nervous system waking up muscles it’s ignored for years.
-With consistent practice, the aches ease, movement feels freer, and good posture starts to feel natural again.
+At first, the process can feel unfamiliar.
+You might wobble, shake, or feel unsteady.
+That’s not failure - it’s the nervous system re-engaging muscles that have been underused.
+With consistent practice, aches begin to ease, movement feels more organised, and posture becomes easier to maintain.

-Poor posture isn’t just about how you look when you stand or sit.
-One of the earliest signs is often the dull aches and pains that creep in - tight shoulders, a stiff neck, or a sore lower back.
+Poor posture often shows up first as dull aches and pains - tight shoulders, a stiff neck, or a sore lower back.

 More Insights